CodeAndPapers/FTM/README.md

 - l : Limit the start time and end time of input data (default:doesn't limit) format:-l:0,500

-e.g.: if the interval of input temporal graph is [1,100], -l:1,50 means you only use the interval [1,50] of temporal graph when testing the algorithm  (used in dynamic algorithm)
+e.g.: if the interval of input temporal graph is [1,100], -l:1,50 means you only use the interval [1,50] of temporal graph when testing the algorithm  (used in incremental algorithm)

 - n : Limit the end time of input data when snapshot increasing (use - l at the same time) (default:doesn't limit)

-e.g.: -l:0,500 -n:1600 means that the interval of temporal graph is [0,500] before snapshots increase, and that the interval of temporal graph is [0,1600] after snapshots increase (used in dynamic algorithm)
+e.g.: -l:0,500 -n:1600 means that the interval of temporal graph is [0,500] before snapshots increase, and that the interval of temporal graph is [0,1600] after snapshots increase (used in incremental algorithm)

 **Examples for static algorithm FTM**